Dayzure/AzureAD-DocsCollection/FederationWithKeyCloak/UserSync.md

 When using custom federation with SAML 2.0, there is always the question - `do I have to use Azure AD Connect?`.
 And the answer is - `YES`.
 Becaue this is the only way, supported by Microsoft, to synchronize users and groups to Azure AD.

-In this tutorial, we will learn what other _technical_ ways there are.
+In this tutorial, we will learn what other _technical_ ways exist.

 > **NOTE** This article describes a not supported way to synchronize user objects from external sources (like on-premises Active Directory) to Azure AD.
 Use at your own risk and build an understanding of your own!